nixworks/public/news/2004/06/1/index.md

 ##### Shi'a
 ### [ Shi'ite Muslims in Karachi, enraged by a mosque bombing that killed 20 worshippers, battle police and burn U.S. fast food restaurants as the government struggles to contain a third day of violence in Pakistan's largest city. ](/news/2004/06/1/shi-ite-muslims-in-karachi-enraged-by-a-mosque-bombing-that-killed-20-worshippers-battle-police-and-burn-u-s-fast-food-restaurants-as-th.md)
-_Context: Shi'a, fast food, Karachi, Pakistan_
+_Context: Shi'a, Pakistan, Karachi, fast food_

 ##### Democratic
 ### [ Democrat Stephanie Herseth narrowly defeats Republican Larry Diedrich in a closely watched by-election for South Dakota's US House seat. ](/news/2004/06/1/democrat-stephanie-herseth-narrowly-defeats-republican-larry-diedrich-in-a-closely-watched-by-election-for-south-dakota-s-us-house-seat.md)
-_Context: Stephanie Herseth, Democratic, by-election, Republican, House of Representatives, South Dakota_
+_Context: House of Representatives, Republican, Democratic, South Dakota, by-election, Stephanie Herseth_

 ##### Zimbabwe
 ### [ The Zimbabwe government proposes new terms for all Internet service providers that will force them to block content or report "malicious messages" to the authorities. ](/news/2004/06/1/the-zimbabwe-government-proposes-new-terms-for-all-internet-service-providers-that-will-force-them-to-block-content-or-report-malicious-me.md)